Francis, Duke of Teck: Background and early military career

 Francis was born on 28 August 1837 in Esseg, Slavonia (now Osijek, Croatia), and christened Franz Paul Karl Ludwig Alexander.
 His father was Duke Alexander of Württemberg, the son of Duke Louis of Württemberg.
 His mother was Hungarian Countess Claudine Rhédey von Kis-Rhéde.
 The marriage was morganatic, meaning that Francis had no succession rights to the Kingdom of Württemberg.
 His title at birth was Count Francis von Hohenstein, after his mother was created Countess von Hohenstein in her own right by Emperor Ferdinand I of Austria.

-He was educated at the Imperial Austrian Academy of Engineers from 1849 to 1853 and joined the Imperial Austrian Army as a lieutenant in the 1st Lancers in 1854.
+He was educated at the Imperial and Royal Technical Military Academy from 1849 to 1853 and joined the Imperial Austrian Army as a lieutenant in the 1st Lancers in 1854.
 He transferred to the Guard Squadron in 1858 and later became a Captain (Rittmeister) in the 7th Hussars.
 He served as Orderly Officer under Count von Wimpffen in Italy during the Austro-Sardinian War and was awarded the gold medal for distinguished service at the Battle of Solferino and the bronze war medal, 1859.

 In 1863, Francis was created Prince of Teck, with the style of Serene Highness, in the Kingdom of Württemberg.
 He served during the Austro-Prussian War and retired from the Austrian Army when he married and moved to England in 1866.